foundry-vtt-community/wiki.js/Development/API-Snippets.md

 ```

-## Specific to d&d 5
+# D&D 5e Game System Code Snippets

-### Assorted methods that work both on character-actors and on npc-actors:
+## Assorted methods that work both on character-actors and on npc-actors:

 ```js
 actor.useSpell(